Las armas y las letras

 Anonymous tentatively identified with Garcilaso de la Vega, military man and poet.

 Las armas y las letras ("the weapons and the letters"), also known by the synecdoche la pluma y la espada ("the pen and the sword"), is a philosophical and literary motif of the Spanish Golden Age, originated in Renaissance humanism and rooted in Classical antiquity.
 It reflects the union of the military and intellectual life, either balanced or in subordination of one of them to the other.

 The motif would define much of the spirit of the imperial Spain, at the time in quick global expansion due to the Age of Discovery, thriving in multiple fields of knowledge and militarily successful in both Europe and America.
 The optimism of these successes created currents of thought drawing inspiration from the glory and values of Ancient Greece and Rome, among them the idiom fortitudo et sapientia (Latin for "strength and wisdom"), the union of warlike and philosophical life.
 Spanish culture examined this motif in depth through the role of many soldier-writers like Garcilaso de la Vega, Cervantes, Lope de Vega and Calderón de la Barca.

 The concept is considered a "humanism of the weapons" (humanismo de las armas), in which weapons wielded under the guidance of reason become a reflection of spiritual virtue.
 It influenced heavily the foreign stereotypes about Hispanics, depicting them as obsessed with defending virtue and law by the martial way, heroically but often also quixotically.
-Arms and letters were reflected in Spanish Renaissance art, by painters like Titian and sculpters like Leone Leoni, who added to the anthropocentrism of the age by vesting the human figure in the distinct attributes of Apollo and Mars from Roman mythology.
+Arms and letters were reflected in Spanish Renaissance art, by painters like Titian and sculptors like Leone Leoni, who added to the anthropocentrism of the age by vesting the human figure in the distinct attributes of Apollo and Mars from Roman mythology.